DWCamp/Seddit/README.md

 ### Cache

 Searches that yield lots of results produce better data, but they also take a long time.
+Additionally, Reddit's API restricts searches to a maximum of 1,000 posts per feed.
-Because of this, every time you search a subreddit, the results are saved to a cache.
+To get around this, every time you search a subreddit, the results are saved to a cache.
-Over time, this cache will no longer be accurate to the subreddit feeds, so after an amount of time the cache will expire and the search will be run again.
+Eventually, this cache will expire and another search will be run, but the old posts will still be kept.
-However, when the search is re-run, the old data isn't thrown away.
-All post details are stored in a central collection, with each feed being merely a list of the post IDs.
+This lets the feeds stay current while the total number of posts saved grows.
-As each feed is refreshed over time, the total number of posts catalogued will slowly grow.
+Over time, the number of posts grow far beyond what can be scraped at one time.
-This allows the script to circumvent the Reddit API's limitation of 1000 posts per search and provide a large collection of data

-### words.csv
+### Word filters

-Included in the directory is a file called `words.csv`.
+A word filter is a CSV file containing strings that shouldn't be included in the results list.
+Several files are included in the `filters` directory.
+The default file is `default.csv`, which can be changed in `config.py` or by a command line argument.
-This is a small list of the 250 most popular English words (plus a few more).
+This filters 250 most popular English words, a few other common words, single letters, and numbers from 0-100.
-It helps filter out words whose frequency in titles isn't interesting.
-This filtering can be disabled or modified.
-If a different file is used, it should be a file containing all of the words on a single line, separated only by commas.
-The path to this file can be set in the `config.json` file.
+Lists of the 100, 1000, and 10000 most common English words have also been included.

 ## Examples